loftuxab/alfresco-community-loftux/projects/installer/README_jboss_win.txt

 =====================

 The Preview release with CIFS is configured for ease of deployment.
-To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco' needs to be copied into a folder on the system path, such as \windows\system32.
+To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as \windows\system32.
 The Alfresco server will need to be re-started once the dll has been copied.